 Keep real teens in mind as you write (and get their feedback as you edit!), and you'll create a young adult novel that will truly appeal to teens.

 Do you write young adult novels?
-How do you make sure that your characters are authentic and appeal to teen readers?
+How do you make sure that you include relatable characters who are authentic and appeal to teen readers?
 Let us know in the comments.